Kate Dickie: Career

-Dickie started to work in theatre.
+Dickie started to work in the theatre.
 She achieved her breakthrough in 2000, in the BBC Scotland / Raindog series Tinsel Town.

-Through Dickie's performance in her film debut Red Road with her former drama school mate and co-star Tony Curran, she gained more recognition as a serious actress.
+Through Dickie's performance in her film debut, Red Road, with her former drama schoolmate and co-star Tony Curran, she gained more recognition as a serious actress.

 In the stage play Aalst, based on the true story of a couple who had killed their children and were sentenced in a high-profile trial, Dickie plays one of the parents.
 Her motivation to perform this role was her feeling of "responsibility to play people like that and to give them a voice.
-People that are not necessarily good or nice and have good lives."
+People who are not necessarily good or nice and have good lives."

 She reprised the role of Jackie in Donkeys, a follow-up to Red Road which is directed by Morag McKinnon.
 She portrayed Mary in the United Kingdom supernatural thriller film Outcast.
 Dickie was a swimming trainer in the 2010 television film Dive.
 She appears in the HBO television series Game of Thrones, where she plays the role of Lysa Arryn.
 In 2018, Dickie appeared in a season 5 episode of Shetland.
 In 2020, she appeared with Emma Stansfield in the music video for Sleaford Mods' previously unreleased song "Second".